zydou/arti/doc/dev/semver_status.md

 Note that this does not depend on the nature of the breaking change, nor on the re-export of any names.
 It only depends on the exposure of the type and its trait implementations.

+[1] "Major" here includes the 2nd component in a 0.x version.